NJDROID-Associates/yes_chef/README.md

 - **Story:** Gives users an easy way to collect and collate all their recipes onto our platform.
 Grants efficiencies in meal planning and helps simplify the process needed to go from wanting to make a cool recipe you found online to enjoying it at home.
 - **Market:** Any person who cooks food at home or would like to start cooking food at home.
 - **Habit:** Users are interacting with the app when they want to cook at home or are thinking about cooking at home, multiple times a day.
 Users are also interacting with the app when they are planning, which can be as often as they wish to engage with the app.
-- **Scope:** V1 would allow users to create recipes and ingredient lists from submitted URLs and save them in a library for later viewing, or manually enter them.
+- **Scope:** V1 would allow users to create recipes and ingredient lists from submitted URLs and save them in a library for later viewing, and potentially manually enter them.
 V2 would incorporate the ability to create meal plans and shopping lists from one or more saved recipes.
 V3 would allow for recipes to be shared amongst all users and shopping lists to be shared between specific users.
 V4 would incorporate a grocery store finder to find your closest grocery store to purchase your ingredients.

 ## Product Spec